Ali-Ussama/Des-Encryption/README.md

 `View` Package contain all the interaction views `Model` Package contains all the DES algorithm, functions and logic

+The App will start with a sample of plain text and a sample key if you want to text the algorithm
 ## Features:
+- Encrypt plain texts via a key and get the decrypted cipher text.
-- Encrypt and Decrypt plain texts via a Key
+- Decrypt cipher texts via a Key and get the original plain text.

 ## Libraries and Tools
 - simple android TextView and RecyclerView.